jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

          X = df.drop('label', axis = 1)
          y = df['label']

-Step 10 - Get description of the dataset.
+Step 10 - Get description of the dataset

+Step 11 - Plot categorical columns

+Step 12 - Analyze outliers

-Step 11 - Check imbalance class and correct it
+Step 13 - Check imbalance class and correct it

     fig= px.histogram(df, x='label',color='label', barmode='group')
     fig.show()

-    Step 11.1 - Class weights in the models
+    Step 13.1 - Class weights in the models

     Most of the machine learning models provide a parameter called class_weights.
 For example, in a random forest classifier using, class_weights we can specify higher     weight for the minority class using a dictionary.